sunesimonsen/changeless/README.md

 TODO
 ----
 * Make methods covariant and contravariant where appropriate.
 * Document all public methods with Javadoc.
+(Done)
 * Go through generated Javadoc and find things that looks weird and fix them.
 * Add examples in Markdown format.
 * Add Record types (Done)